Ping!

 Triadic Thinking.
 (The Power of 3)

-Not for me, not for you, but for us!
+”It was actually my old school motto: not for me, not for you, but for us!
+A coincidence, or perhaps a hidden message?

 She led me to a quiet, dimly lit alcove, where there was a table for two.
 Before I could reach for the back of the chair, she leaned forward and slid it out from under the table for me to sit.
 A female chauvinist? perhaps, but I wasn’t about to complain—it felt oddly liberating!
 Maybe she`d pick up the tab as well!
 She then cast a quick glance to the side, peered over my shoulder, and raised two fingers in the air.
 Something about that signal touched a nerve, somewhere long past but could`nt i figure out what it was.
 All i know, it wasn`t a victory sign.Then she mouthed, “Two coffees" to the barista.

-”On top of each side of the table top was a 8-inch square of dimpled glass, with a gently pulsing holographic red heart glowing beneath.
-She explained it was a Speed Dating Table—able to transfer your entire data faster than the speed of light, "but don’t tell Einstein!"—each person placed a hand on the glass, and in an instant, their full DNA, bio-metric and bio-chemistry would be scanned and recorded..
+”On top of each side of the table top was a 10-inch square of dimpled glass, with a gently pulsing holographic heart glowing beneath.
+She explained it was a Speed Dating Table—able to transfer your entire data faster than the speed of light, "but don’t tell Einstein!"— no doubt it probably had a lie detector built in as well! each person placed a hand on the glass, and in an instant, their full DNA, bio-metric and bio-chemistry would be scanned and recorded..
 No need for the usual small talk —what’s your name, what do you do for work, what’s your normal type, how long have you been single, and so on, giving away absolutely zero intel on the mysterious stranger staring back at you!

-She asked Alfie if he was up for some fun, he could sample just a quick birth sign analysis.
-No problem—Alfie was now in auto pilot mode, with no space between his thoughts, emotions, and actions, completely ego-driven.
-It was his Achilles’ heel and would be his downfall.
-Thier was a time when Alfie would draw the letters SF in black ink on his index and middle fingers to remind himself to stay focused but like the majority of people once they ventured from thier front door auto mode kicked in!
+She asked Alfie if he was up for a bit of fun, offering him a quick birth sign analysis to sample.
+No problem—Alfie slipped into autopilot mode, with no gap between his thoughts, feelings, and actions, running purely on ego.
+It was his Achilles’ heel and, ultimately, his downfall.
+There was a time when Alfie would draw the letters “SF” in black ink on his index and middle fingers as a reminder to stay focused.
+Yet, as with so many others, the moment he stepped beyond his front door, autopilot seized control, and the freedom to choose swiftly faded into oblivion.

-When used to its full potential every personal detail was downloaded: Ancestry, family tree, parents, time, date, and place of birth; birth sign analysis; education; circle of friends; ex wives-partners; medical history; work history; and financial history, web site history, purchases, returns.
-Criminal records.
-Qualifications, musical tastes, hobbies, personality traits, political and religious views, biorhythms, sleep patterns, potential future physical and mental health concerns, weaknesses and strengths.
-There was basically enough info to write a glowing in depth unauthorized autobiography or a career ending “character assassination,” just a thought.
+Julie explained that, when used to its full potential, every personal detail could be downloaded: ancestry, family tree, parents, time, date, and place of birth; birth sign analysis; education; circle of friends; partners, children, ex-partners; divorce details; medical history; work and financial history; website activity; purchases and returns; criminal records; qualifications; musical tastes; hobbies; personality traits; political and religious views; biorhythms; sleep patterns; potential future physical and mental health concerns; strengths and weaknesses—and probably a few more she didn’t mention.
+Alfie’s concern wasn’t about the information itself, but how it might be used.
+There was enough data to write either a glowing, in-depth unauthorized autobiography or a career-ending “character assassination.”
+Just a thought!

-Then, colored lights shimmered beneath the glass plates, revealing a compatibility profile.
-It could be seen as a smart way to protect someone’s personal safety from phyco`s, creeps, stalkers, scammers or gold diggers targeting vulnerable people—Or! a foolproof way to harvest all your information!
-After hearing the explanation of what it could do, Alfie worried she might push him to take the full test, but to his relief, she just gave a knowing smile and said, “Maybe we can try it later!”
+Colored lights shimmered beneath the glass plates, revealing a compatibility profile.
+It could be seen as a clever way to protect someone’s personal safety from psychos, creeps, stalkers, scammers, or gold diggers targeting vulnerable people—or as a foolproof method to harvest all your information and toss it into the algorithmic mix.
+Now, you’re just a number.
+After hearing the explanation of what it could do, Alfie worried she might pressure him to take the full test, but to his relief, she simply gave a knowing smile and said, “Maybe we can try it later!”

-She avoided sticking to standard practices, choosing instead a fresh, holistic approach—attuning to tone, facial expressions, mannerisms, subtle cues, and intuition while taking into account their awareness, emotional intelligence lived experience.
-No rules, no guidelines, not even a hint of procedure—she’d chucked the training manual out the window ages ago, probably hitting some poor unsuspecting pigeon on its way down.
+She steered clear of standard practices, opting instead for a fresh, holistic approach—tuning in to tone, facial expressions, mannerisms, subtle cues, and intuition, all while considering their awareness, emotional intelligence, and life experience.
+No rules, no guidelines, not even a trace of procedure—she’d tossed the training manual out the window ages ago, probably clobbering some poor unsuspecting pigeon on the way down.

 Was this their M.O.?
 Were there other victims?
-More importantly, why me?
-Did I have something they wanted?
-Had they somehow breached the firewall on my computer?
-Could I trust her—or even my own instincts?
-If Sam caught wind of this, I’d be in deep- big trouble.
-Should I abandon ship before I get in too deep, or play along and try to uncover the source of the Ping? or just "cast my fate the wind?"
+More importantly, why him?
+Did he have something they wanted?
+Had they somehow breached his computer’s firewall?
+Could he trust her—or even his own instincts?
+If Sam caught wind of this, I’d be in big trouble.
+Should he abandon ship before getting in too deep, or play along to try and uncover the source of the Ping?
+Or just cast his fate to the wind?

-As we delved further into my past, my fear and anxiety began to fade—I felt myself falling under her spell.
-I talked for about half an hour, and she never once broke the flow.
-I described the school gates, the break from academia, and my research into my father’s experience as a POW in WWII.
-Then came the dream—that moment of pure consciousness that went beyond language, time, and identity, where everything and nothing existed all at once.
-Non-duality.
+As we dug deeper into my past, my fear and anxiety started to melt away—I found myself completely drawn in by her.
+I talked for nearly half an hour without a single interruption from her.
+I painted a picture of the school gates, the pause from academia, the feeling of time standing still, and his research into his father’s time as a POW in WWII.
+Then came the dream—that moment of pure consciousness beyond language, time, and identity, where everything and nothing coexisted: non-duality.
+No magic mushrooms, no hours spent in the lotus position, no years of meditation.

-Unlike those with near-death experiences who feel grateful for a chance to return, I had nothing waiting for me.
-No past, no future, no love, no hate, no black/white, heaven or hell.
-No family, no unfinished business, the slate wiped clean.
+Unlike those with near-death experiences who feel grateful for a second chance, he had nothing waiting for him—no past, no future, no love or hate, no black or white, no heaven or hell.
+No mother, father, family, or unfinished business; just a slate wiped clean.
 When I finished speaking, she smiled and said, “We don’t usually meet people like you.”
-I thought she was about to tell me I was big enough, old enough, and smart enough to unravel my own problems.
+I thought she was about to tell me I was big enough, old enough, and smart enough to figure out my own problems.

-The week dragged on and Alfie began to see Julie in a different light, the antifascist of Sam.
-Porgressive, radical, highly intelligent.
-Friday couldn’t come around quickly enough; He had so much more to share with Julie, and was eager to get know her better maybe a romance might develop.
+The week dragged on, and Alfie began to see Julie in a new light—the antifascist of Sam.
+Progressive, radical, and highly intelligent, she intrigued him more with each passing day.
+Friday couldn’t arrive quickly enough; he had so much more to share with her and was eager to get to know her better.
+Perhaps, he thought, a romance might even blossom.
 Alfie had clearly fallen under her spell.
-When Friday came, he told Sam he’d be home late yet again, claiming he needed to reconfigure the studio for the new digital equipment, but he couldn’t shake the feeling of guilt.
+On Friday, he told Sam he’d be home late once more saying he had to reconfigure the studio for the new digital equipment, though the nagging feeling of guilt lingered.

 Samantha was his childhood sweetheart, the love of his life, and family had always been his top priority, but he felt they were drifting apart, moving in different directions, and Julie seemed to be the one who fit his plans.
-On the train, Alfie’s emotions surged like a roller coaster careening out of control.
-Should he bare his soul to Julie and confess the depths of his feelings, maintain a calm facade and let their connection unfold naturally, or simply blurt out in a rush of passion that he had fallen hopelessly in love with her?
+On the 3 stop journey from High Barnet to Finchly, Alfie’s emotions surged like a roller coaster careering out of control.
+Should he bare his soul to Julie and confess the depths of his feelings, maintain a calm facade and let their connection unfold naturally, or simply tell her that he had fallen hopelessly in love with her?

 He was at Finchley Central now, but there was no sign of Julie.
 Had he gotten the time wrong or the venue?
 Were they supposed to meet at the coffee bar instead?
 Alfie waited for 20 minutes, three trains had passed but no sign of Julie.
 Alfie had no real reason to be concerened and decided to make his way to the Coffee Bar.

-As he left the station, the rain poured down heavily, and he hoped Julie wasn’t waiting outside getting soaked on his behalf.
+As he left the station, the rain was pouring down heavily, and he hoped Julie wasn’t waiting outside getting soaked on his behalf.

-The rain now was heavier and the wind like a horizontal twister was shoving Alfie down the ally, as if he had no legitimate reason to be there.
-By the time he got to Finchley central he was soaking wet, and confused, had he got the time wrong, had she! or did she have no intention of wanting to continue their meeting and was going to end their connection.
+The rain had grown heavier, and the wind, like a sideways twister, was pushing Alfie down the alley as if he had no real reason to be there.
+By the time he reached Finchley Central, he was drenched and bewildered—had he gotten the time wrong, had she?
+Or maybe she never intended to continue their meeting and was ready to end their connection.

 The train rolled in, and he stepped aboard, sinking into his usual window seat—alone, damp, and confused.
 Then it hit him: the letter.
 With shaky hands, he drew it from his pocket, flipped it over, and spotted the initials SWAK.
-Relieved that all wasn’t lost, he imagined Julie moistening her tongue with her lips, then lifting the letter to her mouth with both hands.
-She slowly slid her tongue along the triangular flap, tracing up one edge to the tip and down the other, before gently smoothing the edges together with her fingertips, sealing it with a kiss.
-With a sense of curiosity and last minute hope, Alfie tore it open—only to find a perfectly blank page staring back at him.
+Relieved that all wasn’t lost, he imagined Julie moistening her tongue with her lips, then witth both hands lifting the letter to her mouth.
+Then slowly sliding her tongue along the triangular flap, tracing up one edge to the tip and down the other, before gently smoothing the edges together with her fingertips, and sealing it with a kiss.
+With a spark of exicitment and a flicker of last-minute hope, Alfie ripped it open—only to be met by a completely blank page staring back at him.

 No message, no hint, not even a doodle.
 Just the silent, mocking emptiness of someone who clearly thought invisible ink was hilarious.
 Alfie muttered to himself "Life can be so cruel, Should have followed my instinct, i knew all along she was a wrong un!"
 But why had she ended it that way, no explanation, no good bye.

-Alfie’s mind flashed back to the week before, the phone call from Sam to renew his life insurance Policy! was she part of the scam? where they in it together" when Julie had offered him to sample the palm reader and assured him it was just a quick fun sign analysis!
+Alfie’s mind flashed back to the week before, the continuous reminders from Sam to renew his life insurance Policy!
+Was she leaking information, was she part of the scam? where they in it together" Sam the scam? when Julie had offered him to sample the palm reader, assured him it was just a quick, fun, birth sign analysis!
 Had he been tricked?
 Was it actually recording the whole time, secretly harvesting his details?
 Mission over.
 Job done.
-Paranoia crept in as Alfie imagined the worst—blackmail, character assassination, theft of his research for financial gain, discrediting him, and passing off his work as their own. .
+Paranoia crept in as Alfie imagined the worst—blackmail, character assassination, theft of his research for profit, discrediting him, claiming his work as their own, erasing him from the digital database completely, shutting off his skin and chip.
+Only Sam knew his code.
+No digital trail, no serial number—like he had never existed at all.

-Seconds later, his phone pinged, and his heart skipped a beat, hoping at last for an explanation from Julie.
-Maybe she had gotten the time wrong, or perhaps she’d been caught up in a desperate call from a suicidal client and hadn`t had time to write a message!
+Seconds later, Alfie’s phone pinged!
+His heart skipped a beat, hoping at last for an explanation from Julie that would ease his fears of entrapment.
+Maybe she’d simply gotten the time wrong, or perhaps she’d been tied up in a desperate call with a suicidal client and hadn’t had a chance to send a message.
+Maybe she was even suggesting they rearrange the time and date.

 "Alfie, no need to stress about getting home late—there’s been an incident on the rail network, and the trains are a mess.
 Oh, almost forgot, Danny fixed his sat-nav, and the Insurance company has just renewed your life insurance policy, no problem.
 Catch you later.
 Love you loads, Sam.